-During the 50 years that Sparks has been active, the cult band from Los Angeles has constantly defied conventions and expectations.
-This year they are in focus because they are involved with two films.
+Over the past 50 years, Sparks, the cult band from Los Angeles, has consistently defied conventions and expectations.
+This year, they are in focus because they are involved with two films.
 The first one is the documentary about the band, The Sparks Brothers, by Edgar Wright.
 The second is the musical film Annette, for which they wrote the story and music.
 It is directed by Leos Carax and will open at the Cannes Film Festival.
-The title of Wright’s film derives from the fact that the group is formed by brothers Ron and Russell Mael, where the former is the songwriter and keyboardist, and Russell is the singer known for his wide range.
+The title of Wright’s film derives from the fact that the group is formed by brothers Ron and Russell Mael, the former of whom is the songwriter and keyboardist, and Russell is the singer known for his wide range.

 Life isn’t much, but there’s nothing else to do 1From La Dolce Vita

-If the band is primarily known for their quirky musical style and Ron’s witty and occasionally acerbic lyrics, there has always been a connection between Sparks and other art forms.
-This is not surprising, considering that Ron Mael went to UCLA to study cinema and graphic arts, whereas Russell studied filmmaking and theatre arts in the same institution.
-The visual presentation has always been imperative in their work, on stage, as well as in their distinctive videos.
-They are both lifetime film buffs, but they have also been involved in films in different ways.
+If the band is primarily known for their quirky musical style and Ron’s witty and occasionally acerbic lyrics, for instance, Perfume, there has always been a connection between Sparks and other art forms.
+This is unsurprising, considering that Ron Mael attended UCLA to study cinema and graphic arts, whereas Russell studied filmmaking and theatre arts at the same institution.
+The visual presentation has always been crucial in their work, both on stage and in their distinctive videos.
+They are both lifelong film buffs, but they have also been involved in the film industry in different ways.

 When You’re a French Director, la vie is not always belle

-One such instance was the film Confusion that they were supposed to make with Jaques Tati.
+One such instance was the film Confusion, which they were supposed to make with Jacques Tati.
 It was in 1974 that Tati wanted to make the film, starring the brothers as two American TV studio employees brought to a rural French TV company to help them out with some American technical expertise and input into how TV really is done.
 That’s the way Ron described the project.
-However, Tati’s financial status, in combination with his declining health, complicated things.
+However, Tati’s financial status, combined with his declining health, complicated matters.
 Tati died in 1982.
 Five years before that, Sparks appeared in the film Rollercoaster, but it turned out to be something that the brothers came to regret.

-Tsui Hark was another director that Ron and Russell admired.
+Tsui Hark was another director whom Ron and Russell admired.
 In the early nineties, they wanted to make a film of a manga series called Mai, The Psychic Girl, which Hark was supposed to direct.
-Once again, the project didn’t come to fruition, but on their 1994 album Gratuitous Sax and Senseless Violins, a song was called Tsui Hark and featured the director talking about his work.
+Once again, the project didn’t come to fruition, but on their 1994 album, Gratuitous Sax and Senseless Violins, a song was called Tsui Hark, and featured the director talking about his work.
 Their collaboration would get yet another chapter four years later when Sparks ended up writing the score for Knock Off, directed by Hark and starring Jean-Claude Van Damme.
-In the end, not that much of Sparks’ music was used in the film since a third person was brought in to compose the score.
+In the end, not much of Sparks’ music was used in the film, as a third person was brought in to compose the score.

 The Seduction of Ingmar Bergman

-After some highly successful concerts in Stockholm in 2004, a producer of Swedish National Radio approached the Mael brothers and asked them to do something for the radio.
-They were given free rein with the only stipulation that it should involve Sweden in some way.
+Following some highly successful concerts in Stockholm in 2004, a producer from Swedish National Radio approached the Mael brothers and asked them to contribute to the radio.
+They were given free rein, with the sole stipulation that it should involve Sweden in some way.
 Thus, the musical The Seduction of Ingmar Bergman was born.
 It was initially broadcast in 2009, and the story is a fantasy about the director.
 After having watched an American film, “against his will”, Bergman finds himself transported to Hollywood.
 A limo driver (sung by Ron) awaits him to bring him to the studio.
-The story gets darker and weirder and turns into a Bergmanesque nightmare.
+The story becomes darker and weirder, eventually turning into a Bergmanesque nightmare.

 Sparks Meets a French Director